katur/eegi/README.md

 ## Apps

-The project is organized into four main apps.
+The project is organized into four main apps centered around the project data:

-`worms` captures the *C. elegans* strains used in the screen.
+- `worms` captures the *C. elegans* strains used in the screen.

-`clones` captures the theoretical identity of the RNAi clones, including mapping information.
+- `clones` captures the theoretical identity of the RNAi clones, including mapping information.

-`library` captures the physical RNAi stocks used in the screen, including sequencing results.
+- `library` captures the physical RNAi stocks used in the screen, including sequencing results.

-`experiments` captures the actual experiments, including human and machine scores of results.
+- `experiments` captures the actual experiments, including human and machine scores of results.

 There is also an app `website` for aspects of the website that are common